-A list of possible sociodemographic measures will be generated from six sources: (1) a published review of PubMed for critical care randomised trials (2010-2021)13; (2) a scoping review of demographic variables reported in Canadian-led studies conducted with a critically ill adult population, from January 2012; (3) a search of high impact critical care (Intensive Care Medicine, American Journal of Respiratory Critical Care Medicine, Critical Care Medicine, Critical Care and CHEST) and general medicine journal (NEIM, The Lancet, IAMA) websites for special issues relating to equity for sociodemographic variables associated with patient outcomes; (4) a search of the sociodemographic variables collected by the Canadian and provincial governments, institutions, organisations, CCCTG paediatric group (eg, universities, funding bodies) and selected international organisations (eg, National Institutes of Health.
-Athena Scientific Women's Academic Network); (5) variables mandated by high impact journals (eg, Canadian Medical Association Journal (\widehat{CMA}) and $NE[M]^{14}$ is; and (6) the Canadian Institute \overline{a} for Health Information.16 These will establish an initial 2 comprehensive list of sociodemographic variables for G round 1 of the modified Delphi consensus survey tailored se to the Canadian setting.
+A list of possible sociodemographic measures will be generated from six sources: (1) a published review of PubMed for critical care randomised trials (2010-2021); (2) a scoping review of demographic variables reported in Canadian-led studies conducted with a critically ill adult population, from January 2012; (3) a search of high impact critical care (Intensive Care Medicine, American Journal of Respiratory Critical Care Medicine, Critical Care Medicine, Critical Care and CHEST) and general medicine journal (NEIM, The Lancet, IAMA) websites for special issues relating to equity for sociodemographic variables associated with patient outcomes; (4) a search of the sociodemographic variables collected by the Canadian and provincial governments, institutions, organisations, CCCTG paediatric group (eg, universities, funding bodies) and selected international organisations (eg, National Institutes of Health.
+Athena Scientific Women's Academic Network); (5) variables mandated by high impact journals (eg, Canadian Medical Association Journal $(\widehat{CMA})$ and $NE[M]^{14}$ is; and (6) the Canadian Institute $\overline{a}$ for Health Information.
+These will establish an initial 2 comprehensive list of sociodemographic variables for G round 1 of the modified Delphi consensus survey tailored se to the Canadian setting.

-We will conduct the scoping review using Arksey and O'Malley's methodological framework.17 The scoping review will be reported using the Preferred Reporting text Items for Systematic Review and Meta-Analyses extension an for Scoping Reviews (online supplemental table 1).18 We will search MEDLINE, Embase and CINAHL for Medical Subject Headings (MeSH) terms related to the setting (ICU) and region (ie, Canadian provinces and territories) from January 2012.
-Studies published prior to 2012 will be excluded, as this review aims to identify a comprehensive and contemporary list of variables and terms ≥ training, and similar technologies currently used in Canadian critical care studies.
+We will conduct the scoping review using Arksey and O'Malley's methodological framework.
+The scoping review will be reported using the Preferred Reporting text Items for Systematic Review and Meta-Analyses extension for Scoping Reviews (online supplemental table 1).
+We will search MEDLINE, Embase and CINAHL for Medical Subject Headings (MeSH) terms related to the setting (ICU) and region (ie, Canadian provinces and territories) from January 2012.
+Studies published prior to 2012 will be excluded, as this review aims to identify a comprehensive and contemporary list of variables and terms currently used in Canadian critical care studies.
 The

-Table 1 MEDLINE search strategy Population Canadian context Critical care/ or Critical Illness/ or Intensive care units/ or ((intensive or critical or acute) adj2 (care or therap)).mp (ICU or ITU or GICU or CCU).mp ((critical or severe or catastrophic or acute) adj2 (ill or sick or ail)).mp 6.
-Exp Canada/ 7. (canad or alberta or british columbia or colombie britannique or saskatchewan or manitoba or ontario or quebec or new brunswick or nouveau brunswick or nova scotia or nouvelle ecosse or prince edward island or ile du prince edward or PEI or newfoundland or terre neuve or labrador or nun\$v\$t or territoires du nord ouest or northwest territories or 4. ((critical or severe or catastrophic or acute) adj2 (ill or sick or ail)).mp 5.
-Or/1-4 nwt or yukon or ontario).mp.
-8. (edmonton or calgary or vancouver or victoria or prince george or kelowna or winnipeg or st john?s or halifax or saint john or hamilton or waterloo or st catharines or sudbury or thunder bay or kingston or windsor or ottawa or toronto or mississauga or quebec city or montreal or trois?rivieres or sherbrooke or chicoutimi or moncton or saskatoon or western university). mp 9.
-Or/6-8 10.
-5 and 9 11. limit 10 to yr="2012 -Current"
+Table 1 MEDLINE search strategy

+Population Canadian context

+Critical care/ or Critical Illness/ or Intensive care units/ or ((intensive or critical or acute) adj2 (care or therap)).mp (ICU or ITU or GICU or CCU).mp ((critical or severe or catastrophic or acute) adj2 (ill or sick or ail)).mp ((critical or severe or catastrophic or acute) adj2 (ill or sick or ail)).mp ((critical or severe or catastrophic or acute) adj2 (ill or sick or ail)).mp Or/1-4 Exp Canada/ (canad or alberta or british columbia or colombie britannique or saskatchewan or manitoba or ontario or quebec or new brunswick or nouveau brunswick or nova scotia or nouvelle ecosse or prince edward island or ile du prince edward or PEI or newfoundland or terre neuve or labrador or nun\$v\$t or territoires du nord ouest or northwest territories or nwt or yukon or ontario).mp. (edmonton or calgary or vancouver or victoria or prince george or kelowna or winnipeg or st john?s or halifax or saint john or hamilton or waterloo or st catharines or sudbury or thunder bay or kingston or windsor or ottawa or toronto or mississauga or quebec city or montreal or trois?rivieres or sherbrooke or chicoutimi or moncton or saskatoon or western university). mp Or/6-8 5 and 9 limit 10 to yr="2012 -Current"